artcuddy/project5-foodsnap-backend/README.md

 <a href="#top">Back to the top.</a>

-- Automated Unit testing, Pep8 validation and Manual testing results can be viewed [HERE](/TESTING.md)
+- Automated Unit testing, Manual testing and pycodestyle validation results can be viewed [HERE](/TESTING.md)

 ## Bugs